teamdeeson/d7-quickstart/README.md

 ## Prerequisites.

-You'll need to be running [Docker](https://www.docker.com/) and the [Deeson Dokcer Proxy](https://github.com/teamdeeson/docker-proxy) to run this project locally.
+You'll need to be running [Docker](https://www.docker.com/) and the [Deeson Docker Proxy](https://github.com/teamdeeson/docker-proxy) to run this project locally.

 ## Getting started.